bellinkoff/men_in_the_arena/_posts/2014-11-17-bbc-outlook.md

 <!--more-->

 BBC Outlook is a one hour program that focuses on true life stories from around the globe.
-Produce Sue Waldram spoke to Director J.R.
+Producer Sue Waldram spoke to Director J.R.
 Biersmith from the NPR studios in Los Angeles, California and Saadiq Mohamud from Cake Studios in Dallas, Texas.
-At the 13:11 mark, the interview begins with Saadiq's.
+At the 13:11 mark, the interview begins.